cvoight/qblint-static-app/content/privacy-policy.md

 ## Google API Services User Data Policy

-The use of information received from Google APIs by qblint will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the Limited Use requirements.
-The information received from Google APIs is never communicated to any application, server, or directory outside of the Google Drive™ folder you specify.
+The use of information received from Google™ APIs by qblint will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the Limited Use requirements.
+The information received from Google™ APIs is never communicated to any application, server, or directory outside of the Google Drive™ folder you specify.

 ## Personal Data Access, Use, and Storage